Dead or Alive 5: Sales and awards

 In May, Tecmo Koei announced that it aims to sell one million copies of the game.
 First week sales in Japan were strong where the game sold more than 80,000 copies, mostly for the PS3.
-On October 29, 2012, it was reported that the game sold 580,000 units worldwide during the first month after its release.
+On October 29, 2012, it was reported that the game sold 580,000 units worldwide overall during the first month after its release.
 According to Tecmo Koei, downloadable content sales and retail pre-orders have also been favorable.
 Joystiq commented that the figure "compares reasonably to the 700,000 copies Dead or Alive 4 shipped worldwide in its first two months".
 Its main rival game, Tekken Tag Tournament 2, also released in September, has sold 840,000 units by November 2, 2012.
-By 2015, all versions of the game combined sold over 1.5 million copies worldwide.
+The updated version, Dead or Alive 5 Ultimate, sold 140,000 copies worldwide in 2013, and the final version, Dead or Alive 5 Last Round sold 330,000 copies worldwide in 2015.
+As of mid-2015, the combined total of all 3 versions, the original version, 5 Ultimate and 5 Last Round, reached 1.5 million copies worldwide.

 Dead or Alive 5 was given the title of "Best of Fighters" of Gamescom 2012 by Destructoid and was nominated for "People's Choice Award" by IGN.
 At E3 2012, it was nominated for the "Best Fighting Game" by Game Critics Awards (losing to Injustice: Gods Among Us) and G4TV.
 It was also nominated at the 2012 Spike Video Game Awards in the category "Best Fighting Game" of the year (losing to Persona 4 Arena), and for Destructoid's title of best fighting game of 2012 (losing also to Persona 4 Arena) as well as for GameSpots "Fighting Game of the Year" (losing to Tekken Tag Tournament 2).
 Dead or Alive 5 has been nominated for "Best Console" game in the IGN Australias Black Beta Select Awards 2012 and Digital Spy chose it as one of the 20 nominees for an overall "Game of the Year" of 2012.
 Russian magazine Igromania gave it the title of fighting game of the year.
 Polish web portal Interia.pl included the game's Ayane, Christie and Kasumi among the "sexiest game heroines" of 2012.

 Legacy

-Dead or Alive 5+
+Dead or Alive 5 Plus

 Dead or Alive 5 Plus is an enhanced port of DOA5 for the PlayStation Vita released in March 2013.
 The game adds more options for Training mode and a Touch Play mode.
 It was better received than the original DOA5, holding the averaged review scores of 83.40% at GameRankings and 80/100 at Metacritic.